RLOPaulMeier/handsup/README.md

 - added a config for the command so you can chosse what the comamd calls

 Update 1.2
-- fixed the X Button now you can also put your Hands up with "X"
+- added a key function so you can put your hands up holding "X" Button

 I was a long time gone but now I´m back in business and there will be more new Scripts coming soon :)